 Karwa Chauth Mehndi

-Applying Henna in their pretty hands is something they can not skip in Karwa chauth.
-In Hindu tradition, it is said that applying Henna during Karwa chauth enhances longevity, brings in spiritual enlightenment and intensifies fertility of husbands.
+Applying Henna in their pretty hands is something they can not skip in Karwa Chauth.
+In Hindu tradition, it is said that applying Henna during vrat enhances longevity, brings in spiritual enlightenment and intensifies fertility of husbands.
 Howbeit, these art forms of Mehndi verily depend upon the states they belong, culture they follow, region they are into and their personal choices as well as the time they have.
-Here is some prodigious Karwa Chauth Mehndi designs.
+Here is some prodigious Mehndi designs.

 Karwa Chauth Sargi